What Is Photodynamic Therapy (PDT?)

 What Does Photodynamic Therapy Treat?

-Your doctor may want you to have PDT if you've been diagnosed with:
+Your doctor may want you to have PDT if you have:

+PDT can be an alternative to surgery or radiation for several kinds of cancer.
+It may also be combined with other treatments.
 PDT has been shown to work just as well as surgery or radiation.
 It often costs less than other cancer treatments and doesn't appear to have long-term side effects.
-Any scarring it causes is often small.

 First, your doctor may need to remove any crust or scale from the area of your skin that needs to be treated.
 A special cream with photosensitizing agents will be applied and the area gently covered.